Feyonda Fitzgerald: Regular season

+College

+WNBA

-Fitzgerald was selected in the second round of the 2017 WNBA Draft (20th overall) by the Indiana Fever.
+Fitzgerald was selected in the second round of the 2017 WNBA draft (20th overall) by the Indiana Fever.
 She was with the Connecticut Sun for two games, before she was waived.
+She signed a training camp contract in February 2023 with the Chicago Sky, which turned into a contract, but she was waived by the Sky in May.